opnsense/tools/README.md

 =========================

-Install FreeBSD 10.2-RELEASE (i386 or amd64 depending on your target arch) on a machine with at least 10GB of hard disk (UFS works better than ZFS) and at least 2GB of RAM.
+Install FreeBSD 10.2-RELEASE (i386 or amd64 depending on your target arch) on a machine with at least 25GB of hard disk (UFS works better than ZFS) and at least 6GB of RAM to successfully build all standard images.
 All tasks require a root user.
 Do the following to grab the repositories (overwriting standard ports and src):

     # pkg install git
     # cd /usr